jvkovalchuk/yandex.praktikum-projects/README.md

-# В данном репозитории находится портфолио моих проектов, созданных за время обучения профессии Специалист по Data Science в Яндекс.Практикуме:
+# This repository contains my portfolio of study cases created during the training of Data Science Specialist in Yandex:

-Проекты выполнены в среде JupyterLab в формате IPython Notebook (.ipynb).
+Cases  implemented in JupyterLab in IPython Notebook format (.ipynb).

-**Каждый проект включает в себя:**
+**Study cases includes:**

-* Изучение набора данных,
+* Examination of the data set;
-* Код с пояснениями,
+* Code with explanations;
-* Выводы из исследований.
+* Conclusions from research.

-## Проекты:
+## Cases:

 | Project name       | Disription           | Skills  | Used libraries  |
 | ------------- | ------------- |:-------------:| -----:|